CAST-projects/scan-build/README.rst

 Prerequisites
 -------------

-1. **clang compiler**, to compile the sources and have the static analyzer.
+1. **clang compiler**, to compile the sources and have the static analyzer (not needed if you use the package only for generating compilation databases).
 2. **python** interpreter (version 2.7, 3.3, 3.4, 3.5).